 At the end of this article, we provide 4 cold opening scripts and 3 warm opening scripts.
 We also answer relevant questions about each type of door knocking script.
 Real estate agents can use the scripts provided, or use them as guides to help them create their own.

-Door knocking scripts can most definitely help real estate agents discover new clients.
+Door knocking scripts can most definitely help real estate agents discover new clients in 2023.
 Door knocking itself is a valuable marketing technique that, if anything, provides agents invaluable branding.
 By branding themselves as the go to real estate agent in a specific neighborhood, those agents get a leg up over competing agents.

 But door knocking scripts, and door knocking itself, are only effective if there is a strategy behind it.
 The best strategy for door knocking?
 Think like the great real estate agent you are: location, location, location!